How Does Brainspotting (BSP) Compare to EMDR?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It was started by Francine Shapiro in the 1980’s.
 Research has shown that EMDR is effective in treating trauma.

 Brainspotting was discovered in 2003 by David Grand, who was then a nationally known therapist and trainer in the field of EMDR.
-David and other brainspotters have spent the past 11 years applying and refining the treatment technique.
+David and other brainspotters around the world have spent the past 19 years applying and refining the treatment technique.

 Brainspotting vs EMDR Comparisons: